Archomeda/gw2-addon-loader/README.md

 Once an addon is working properly, it will be activated automatically upon every Guild Wars 2 client restart.

 ## Developing addons
-The header file *includes/gw2addon-native.h* contains information what to export in your DLL in order to make it compatible with *Guild Wars 2 Addon Loader*.
+The header file *include/gw2addon-native.h* contains information what to export in your DLL in order to make it compatible with *Guild Wars 2 Addon Loader*.
 Keep in mind that during this development phase, this file is likely to (significantly) change over time without keeping a version history.
-By developing addons against *Guild Wars 2 Addon Loader*, you acknowledge that during this phase, you have to keep your addon up-to-date to prevent it from breaking.
+By developing addons against *Guild Wars 2 Addon Loader*, you acknowledge that during this phase, you have to keep your addon up-to-date in order to prevent it from breaking in newer versions.

 Inside the *src* folder, there are some examples on how to create native addons.
 There are also a few pre-made addons available inside the same folder.